microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 And you could not find porject.lock.json in files of the Azure Function.
 This is caused by a new  [Azure Function issue](https://github.com/Azure/Azure-Functions/issues/590).

 Here is the workaround:
-1. In 'Platform features' tab of the deployed Function App, click 'Application settings'.
+1. In `Platform features` tab of the deployed Function App, click `Application settings`.
 2. Add a new Application setting named `WEBSITE_USE_PLACEHOLDER` with value 0.
 3. Save and Restart the Function App.